awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 The amount of Provisioned IOPS \(input/output operations per second\) to be initially allocated for each DB instance in the Multi\-AZ DB cluster\.
 For information about valid IOPS values, see [Provisioned IOPS storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#USER_PIOPS) in the *Amazon RDS User Guide*\.
 This setting is required to create a Multi\-AZ DB cluster\.
+Valid for Cluster Type: Multi\-AZ DB clusters only
+Constraints:
-Constraints: Must be a multiple between \.5 and 50 of the storage amount for the DB cluster\.
++ Must be a multiple between \.5 and 50 of the storage amount for the DB cluster\.
-Valid for: Multi\-AZ DB clusters only
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)